 You’ve heard the buzz around MITRE ATT&CK™ — but how do you apply this broad framework to your security program?
-Starting September 20, we’re kicking off a three-part webinar series to explore how top security teams use ATT&CK as a roadmap to mature and expand their threat hunting programs.
+We’re excited to kick off a three-part webinar series exploring how top security teams use ATT&CK as a roadmap to mature and expand their threat hunting programs.

-For the first session, we’re excited to feature John Wunder, MITRE Principal Cybersecurity Engineer, alongside two long-time threat hunting gurus: Phil Hagen, Red Canary DFIR Strategist & Sr. SANS Instructor, and Rick McElroy, Carbon Black Security Strategist.
+The first session features John Wunder, MITRE Principal Cybersecurity Engineer, alongside two long-time threat hunting gurus: Phil Hagen, Red Canary DFIR Strategist & Sr. SANS Instructor, and Rick McElroy, Carbon Black Security Strategist.
 We sat down with John, Phil, and Rick to get their answers to the top questions on ATT&CK and threat hunting.

 Q: ATT&CK has been a popular topic of discussion in the community.
 Why do you think it’s been gaining so much traction?

 I think a few things have gone into making ATT&CK the success that it’s been.
 First, ATT&CK takes threat-informed defense and makes it a reality.
 It provides focus and grounding to our mission of defending against adversaries by taking real-world observations of what those adversaries are doing when they attack us and organizing that into an understandable knowledgebase.